 “Antioxidants work in concert with many other elements of your diet, but antioxidants alone may not be as effective,” he explained.
 Quercetin and other antioxidants are simply part of a healthy diet.

-According to the National Library of Medicine’s quercetin summary, “Extracts of quercetin have been used to treat or prevent diverse conditions including cardiovascular disease, hypercholesterolemia, rheumatic diseases, infections and cancer but have not been shown to be effective in clinical trials for any medical condition.”
+According to the National Library of Medicine’s quercetin summary, “Extracts of quercetin have been used to treat or prevent diverse conditions including heart disease, hypercholesterolemia, rheumatic diseases, infections and cancer but have not been shown to be effective in clinical trials for any medical condition.”

-Currently, there’s no data to support that high dosages of quercetin (500-1000mg daily) will protect you any better than a healthy diet would.
+Currently, there’s no data to support that higher dosages of quercetin (500-1000mg daily) will protect you any better than a healthy diet would.
 (And yes, there is such a thing as too many vitamins.)

 Be careful, and be realistic